acroy/Quantum.jl/README.md

 optimized features, such as continuous space support, visualization systems, and common algorithms used in quantum mechanics.

-By the time Quantum.jl is released (hopefully within the next two weeks), it will have decent documentation and be registered as an actual Julia package for ease of use.
+By the time Quantum.jl is released (hopefully within the next few weeks), it will have decent documentation and be registered as an actual Julia package for ease of use.